Subscribe to the feed

 Model customization (fine-tuning)

-Model customization allows Ansible Lightspeed users to leverage their existing Ansible content to train the model.
+Model customization allows Ansible Lightspeed users to use their existing Ansible content to train the model.
 This feature can help to improve the quality and accuracy of your Ansible content with code recommendations that are more tailored to your organizations' specific needs and automation patterns.

 At a high level, there are two steps to this process.
-The first step is to create a training dataset in a format that can be consumed by watsonx Code Assistant to create a custom model.
-The second step is to feed the training data to the generative AI model in the IBM Cloud console through the Watson Studio on IBM watsonx.
+The first step is to create a training dataset in a format that can be consumed by IBM watsonx Code Assistant to create a custom model.
+The second step is to feed the training data to the gen AI model in the IBM Cloud console through the Watson Studio on IBM watsonx.
 Sticking to the collaborative approach between Red Hat and IBM, Red Hat has created a command-line tool to cover the first step of the process called ansible-content-parser.

 Ansible code bot

 Customers often ask, “we have the code, but what's next”?
 How do we move from siloed automation?
 How do we create a community of practice?
 Our answer starts with culture, and treating infrastructure workflows as software assets catalyzes the collaborative approach needed for enterprise-level automation.
-However, this could involve learning new skills like version control, automated testing, and code review.
+However, this could involve learning new skills like version control, automated testing and code review.

 Our goal with Ansible code bot is to extend Ansible content quality improvement beyond creation and into your entire workflow.
-The Ansible code bot scans existing Ansible Content Collections, roles, and playbooks hosted in GitHub repositories, and proactively creates pull requests whenever best practices or quality improvement recommendations are available.
+The Ansible code bot scans existing Ansible Content Collections, roles and playbooks hosted in GitHub repositories, and proactively creates pull requests whenever best practices or quality improvement recommendations are available.
 The bot automatically submits pull requests to the repository, which proactively alerts the repository owner to a recommended change to their content.
 You can configure Ansible code bot to scan your existing Git repositories (both public and private).

 Prerequisites